-- A. As work progresses, install built-in metal door frames, glazed frames, fabricated metal frames, window frames, anchor bolts, plates, and boxes and other items to be built into the work and furnished under other sections. - B. Install built-in items plumb, level, and true to line. - Bed anchors of metal door and glazed frames in adjacent mortar joints.
+- A. As work progresses, install built-in metal door frames, glazed frames, fabricated metal frames, window frames, anchor bolts, plates, and boxes and other items to be built into the work and furnished under other sections. - B. Install built-in items plumb, level, and true to line. - C. Bed anchors of metal door and glazed frames in adjacent mortar joints.
 Fill frame voids solid with grout. - 1.
 Fill adjacent masonry cores with grout minimum 12 inches from framed openings. - D. Do not build into masonry construction organic materials that are subject to deterioration.

-- A. Maximum Variation From Unit to Adjacent Unit: 1/16 inch. - B. Maximum Variation from Plane of Wall: 1/4 inch in 10 ft. - C. Maximum Variation from Plumb: 1/4 inch per story non-cumulative; 1/2 inch in two stories or more. - D. Maximum Variation from Level Coursing: 1/8 inch in 3 ft and 1/4 inch in 20ft. - E. Maximum Variation of Joint Thickness: 1/8 inch in 3 ft. - F. Maximum Variation from Cross Sectional Thickness of Walls: 1/4 inch.
+- A. Maximum Variation From Unit to Adjacent Unit: 1/16 inch. - B. Maximum Variation from Plane of Wall: 1/4 inch in 10 ft. - C. Maximum Variation from Plumb: 1/4 inch per story non-cumulative; 1/2 inch in two stories or more. - D. Maximum Variation from Level Coursing: 1/8 inch in 3 ft and 1/4 inch in 20ft. - E. Maximum Variation of Mortar Joint Thickness: Head joint, minus 1/4 inch, plus 3/8 inch. - F. Maximum Variation from Cross Sectional Thickness of Walls: 1/4 inch.